-As at January 2020, the sanctuary in Israel is home to 48 donkeys and 3 horses, most of them rescued in Israel or the Palestinian West Bank from appalling circumstances, abuse or because they were abandoned, plus 5 rescued cats and 2 rescued dogs.
-Here, we would like to introduce you to some of the equine residents and their stories.
+As at November 2023, the sanctuary in Israel is home to 51 donkeys and 2 horses, most of them rescued in Israel or the Palestinian West Bank from appalling circumstances, abuse or because they were abandoned, plus 10 rescued cats and 3 rescued dogs.
+Here, we would like to introduce you to many of the equine residents and their stories.

 Click on the relevant picture to see a short story about the donkey

-Once open, you can scroll through the gallery by using the arrows to the right of each picture
+Once open, you can scroll through the gallery by using the arrows to the right and left of each picture

 Zachariah was found in the Golan Heights area of Israel in April 2017.
 We know nothing about his history and for all we know he could even have somehow made his way across the border from Syria.
 He had both eyes gouged out in an act of unspeakable cruelty and has what look like old stab wounds on either side of his neck.
 It has taken months and months of patience and care, as, understandably, he was terrified of people at first.
 But now he enjoys cuddles from Lucy - a massive step forward!